inoas/gleam-cake/docs/demo-apps.md

 ---

-If you want to edit and change the examples to try and explore _Cake_ you may chose whatever code editor you prefer but _Cake_ recommends chosing either [Zed](https://zed.dev/) or [Visual Studio Code](https://code.visualstudio.com/) — both feature _Gleam_ plugins and thus _Gleam_ specific _Language Server Protocol_ support — especially if you are new to _Gleam_.
+If you want to edit and change the demos to try and explore _Cake_ you may chose whatever code editor you prefer but _Cake_ recommends chosing either [Zed](https://zed.dev/) or [Visual Studio Code](https://code.visualstudio.com/) — both feature _Gleam_ plugins and thus _Gleam_ specific _Language Server Protocol_ support — especially if you are new to _Gleam_.

-To just explore a single example app, open just that app in your editor, so that the _Gleam_ LSP can pick up that example projects's `gleam.toml` file.
+To just explore a single demo app, open just that app in your editor, so that the _Gleam_ LSP can pick up that demo projects's `gleam.toml` file.

 For example if you have `Zed` or `Visual Studio Code` installed you may run one of these form the `gleam-cake` directory cloned above: